 • Heat map setting (A for automatic or provide a number in pixel to compare sets of heat maps)

 • Smoothing line (S = smoothing line, N = turn off smoothing line)

+• Heatmap Options (Original, Viridis, Plasma, Inferno, Magma)

 Settings for the threshold and gap values can be adjusted to optimize the segmentation of the retinal layers.
 These settings can then be confirmed by the “test” mode before analyzing a complete set of SD-OCT B-scans.